 In August 1619, 20 enslaved Africans were brought to Point Comfort in the English colony of Virginia.
 Point Comfort is now part of Fort Monroe National Monument.

 The 400 Years of African-American History Commission Act, signed into law January 8, 2018, established a 15-member commission to coordinate the 400th anniversary of the arrival of the first Africans in the English colonies.
+The Commission will meet at least three times a year.

 The Commission's purpose is to plan, develop, and carry out programs and activities throughout the United States that: